4neesh/DevBlog/src/blogInProgress/005ResolvingHashConflicts.md

 <p>
 Hash functions are used to map data of any arbitrary size into a fixed length.
 Java uses hash functions in hash maps and hash tables as key-value data structures.<br>
 Hash map and hash table are both efficient data structures to use for dictionary operations (insert, search, delete).
 There are just a few differences between hash map and hash table:<br>
-&#8226; Hash map data is not synchronized, hash table data is synchronized.<br>
+&#8226; Hash map data is not synchronised, hash table data is synchronised.<br>
-&#8226; Due to synchronization, hash map operations can be performed faster than hash table.<br>
+&#8226; Due to synchronisation, hash map operations can be performed faster than hash table.<br>
 &#8226; Hash map allows one null key and any null values, hash table does not allow any null keys or values.<br>
 </p>
 <p>
-As hash map and hash table use similar structures, the remainder of this post will reflect upon hash table for simplicity.<br>
+As the differences between a hash maps and hash tables are negligible, the remainder of this post will use hash tables for consistency.
+The context of hash functions are equally as applicable to hash maps.<br>
-Hash tables store data in a key-value pair that use a fast-access location known as a bucket for storing the value.
-Buckets are stored in an array; when an entry is made to a hash table, the position that the value is stored within the array is calculated through the key of the entry.
-Hash tables can be designed for 'direct-addressing' where each key is an integer and is directly used as the index position for where the corresponding value is stored in the array.
+Hash tables store data in a key-value pair that use a fast-access location known as a "bucket" for storing the value.
+Buckets are stored in an array; when an entry is made to a hash table, the position in which the value is stored within the array is calculated through the key of the entry.
+Hash tables can be designed for "direct-addressing" where each key is an integer and is directly used as the index position for where the corresponding value is stored in the array.
 Direct-addressing can create a problem as the size of the array used for storing keys can become excessively large.
 The number of keys stored within the array may be relatively small thus meaning the majority of the array space (and computer memory) assigned to the hash table is not utilised.<br>
-Hash functions provide a solution to direct-addressing by reducing the array size for storage, but keeping a reasonable number of open spaces.
+Hash functions provide a solution to direct-addressing by reducing the array size for storage, but keeping an appropriate number of open buckets to store values.
 Each entry will use the key as an input to a hash function which will produce the index position to the bucket that the value is stored in.<br>

 The hash function is defined by the <code class="language-java">public int hashCode()</code> method of the key.
-The example below demonstrates how a key-value pair of {String, Integer} can be placed within a hash table; H({key}) is read as 'hash of {key}' and describes the use of the hash function to obtain the index position.<br>
+The example below demonstrates how a key-value pair of {String, Integer} can be placed within a hash table; H({key}) is read as "hash of {key}" and describes the use of the hash function to obtain the index position.<br>

 ![hash table visualisation](../../src/images/005HashTable.png)